mkerollos/SearchAssist-Toolkit/Answering/README.md

 # Node.js Public Utility API

-This Node.js project provides a simple API for public utility tasks and includes functionality to interact with the OpenAI API for answering queries.
+This Node.js public utility provides the capability to interact with any custom LLM for answering of your choice.
+Here we are integrating OpenAI for answering.

 ## Project Structure